SalomePlatform/hexablock/doc/intro_association.rst

 "raw" for this application.
 In other words, there will be no modification of this geometry end no rebuild of a complete new geometry.
-However it is possible to complete this geometry by adding new pieces if neccessary without any topological operation to link these pieces to the initial geometry.
+However it is possible to complete this geometry by adding new pieces if necessary without any topological operation to link these pieces to the initial geometry.
 Generally, the geometry to mesh is defined as a set of faces, if these faces are not given under solid form but form logically this solid, it is sufficient for this application.

-To associate the model to the geometry, three successives steps are to be followed:
+To associate the model to the geometry, three successive steps are to be followed:

 1. Mandatory: associate **all the vertices** of the model to the geometry
 2. If necessary: associate **the needed edges** of the model to the geometry
 3. If necessary: associate **the needed faces** of the model to the geometry

-The hexablock application enables to follow these three steps independantly (see :ref:`assoelemts`).
+The HexaBlock application enables to follow these three steps independently (see :ref:`assoelemts`).
 To facilitate the association of the model to the geometry, an alternative way exists: the first two steps above can be replaced by a new stage called association by lines (see :ref:`assolines`).